Move to the Universal GUI

 Your application can make Indicium call external Web APIs, too.
 You can do this by using an HTTP Connector in a system flow or a process flow.

-The Mobile and Universal GUIs communicate with Indicium through HTTP requests.
+The Universal GUI communicates with Indicium through HTTP requests.
 For the Windows GUI, communication with Indicium is not possible.